mrchimp/sharelinks/README.md

 ### data-url

-By default the current page URL is used.
-You can use `data-url` to specify a different link to share.
-Useful on index/archive/category pages.
+By default the URL in the href of the link is used.

 ### data-title

 The title of the page being shared.
 By default the title of the current window is used.
 Only used by LinkedIn.

+### data-image

+Overrides the URL of the image to share.
+By default the image defined in `<meta property="og:image" content="THIS BIT HERE">` is used.
+Only used by Pinterest.

 # A note about usability